To pilot an ROV has never been easier, you just need your laptop and to install an application:

 No REC version:

 There are some Windows users that reported a laggy video streaming.
-Thanks to jaxxzer from Blue Robotics, they can use a modified version of QGC with the recording option disabled, which brings a better video performance for these laptops.
-You can download from his GitHub page here:
+Thanks to jaxxzer from Blue Robotics, they can use a modified version of QGC with the recording option disabled, which brings a better video performance.
+This can be downloaded for Windows (other versions available from his GitHub page):

 ArduSub Companion Software can be updated from the web UI.
 Just make sure that your battery is fully charged and that Raspberry Pi 3 has access to the Internet: